-- By enhancing consumer knowledge of the environmental impact of products in a comprehensive transparent format, it will facilitate greater consumer participation in the sustainability movement. - It will move toward elimination of "green washing" often disguised with certification labels that emphasize one positive product element but overlook other more important negative ones. - When producers know that consumers are demonstrating concern for more than price, they will begin to focus on production methods that address sustainability issues. - Petroleum based products will likely have significant detrimental "scores" that will stand out glaringly in contrast to those not using this resource.
+- By enhancing consumer knowledge of the environmental impact of products in a comprehensive transparent format, it will facilitate greater consumer participation in the sustainability movement. - It will move toward elimination of "green washing" often disguised with certification labels that emphasize one positive product element but overlook other more important negative ones. - When producers know that consumers are demonstrating concern for more than price, they will begin to focus on production methods that address sustainability issues. - Comprehensive labeling will expose the practice of "externalizing liabilities" which often compels the public to pay for the adverse effects of producer environmental disregard. - Petroleum based products will likely have significant detrimental "scores" that will stand out glaringly in contrast to those not using this resource.
 This will encourage producers to seek more renewable energy sources and non-petroleum based products facilitating preservation of this non-renewable resource for future generations. - From the consumer perspective, by using a mobile or home computer application to scan all purchases, each consumer can monitor his/her environmental "footprint" in a comprehensive manner.
 This will facilitate meaningful progressive reduction of one's adverse environmental impact. - From a macro economic perspective, current accounting methods only monitor price.
 This presumes that resource scarcity or consumer preference will lead to price changes reflecting that scarcity or need.
 The Universal Ecolabel represents a potential parallel accounting system that actually tracks the real major components of goods and services.
 Since the planet only has a fixed amount of these resources, monitoring them to be able to meet the needs of a growing population will become more important.
 As resources become scarce, the label and personal monitoring become a tool society may even find more useful to base its taxation methods for individuals rather than personal income.